OpenEvalProject/evals/manuscripts/elife-92900/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/05vmjks78 Live Cell Super-Resolution Imaging Research Team, RIKEN Center for Advanced Photonics Wako Japan
+1. Live Cell Super-Resolution Imaging Research Team, RIKEN Center for Advanced Photonics Wako Japan ([ROR:05vmjks78](https://ror.org/05vmjks78))
-2. https://ror.org/02956yf07 Laboratory of Molecular Cell Biology, Faculty of Medicine, University of Tsukuba Tsukuba Japan
+2. Laboratory of Molecular Cell Biology, Faculty of Medicine, University of Tsukuba Tsukuba Japan ([ROR:02956yf07](https://ror.org/02956yf07))

 † Corresponding author

 ## Abstract

-Cargo traffic through the Golgi apparatus is mediated by cisternal maturation, but it remains largely unclear how the cis -cisternae, the earliest Golgi sub-compartment, is generated and how the Golgi matures into the trans -Golgi network (TGN).
+Cargo traffic through the Golgi apparatus is mediated by cisternal maturation, but it remains largely unclear how the cis-cisternae, the earliest Golgi sub-compartment, is generated and how the Golgi matures into the trans-Golgi network (TGN).
 Here, we use high-speed and high-resolution confocal microscopy to analyze the spatiotemporal dynamics of a diverse set of proteins that reside in and around the Golgi in budding yeast.
 We find many mobile punctate structures that harbor yeast counterparts of mammalian endoplasmic reticulum (ER)-Golgi intermediate compartment (ERGIC) proteins, which we term ‘yeast ERGIC’.
-It occasionally exhibits approach and contact behavior toward the ER exit sites and gradually matures into the cis -Golgi.
-Upon treatment with the Golgi-disrupting agent brefeldin A, the ERGIC proteins form larger aggregates corresponding to the Golgi entry core compartment in plants, while cis - and medial-Golgi proteins are absorbed into the ER.
+It occasionally exhibits approach and contact behavior toward the ER exit sites and gradually matures into the cis-Golgi.
+Upon treatment with the Golgi-disrupting agent brefeldin A, the ERGIC proteins form larger aggregates corresponding to the Golgi entry core compartment in plants, while cis- and medial-Golgi proteins are absorbed into the ER.
 We further analyze the dynamics of several late Golgi proteins to better understand the Golgi-TGN transition.
 Together with our previous studies, we demonstrate a detailed spatiotemporal profile of the entire cisternal maturation process from the ERGIC to the Golgi and further to the TGN.

 ## Introduction